Field Types and Properties

 Allows the label to be exported in the data extracts.

 When a label is exported with the data in a data extract, it will have a column name matching that of the field it is associated with an "_Label" attached to the end.
-For example, in the above image, the "Kg" label will be included in the data exports next to the Weight value (PE_WT) and have a column header titled "PE_WT_LABEL".
+For example, in the above image, the "Kg" label will be included in the data exports next to the Weight value (PE_WT) and have a column header titled "PE_WT_LABEL."
 The label will appear as data down that entire column.

 Image Label or Spacer